 The Chess-Playing Mechanical Turk

 Today we're headed back in time, all the way back to the Vienna court of Archduchess Maria Theresa of Austria, in the year 1770.
-There the scientific polymath Werner von Kempelen, then thirty six years old, brought forth a mechanical automaton: the figure of a man seated at a large wooden chess table, the cabinet below filled with clockwork.
+There the scientific polymath Wolfgang von Kempelen, then thirty six years old, brought forth a mechanical automaton: the figure of a man seated at a large wooden chess table, the cabinet below filled with clockwork.
 A volunteer from the audience stepped forward.
 Kempelen wound up the machine, and it reached out and made the first move, the clockwork whirring and ticking.
 The astonished volunteer was quickly defeated.
 Delighted with the mechanical marvel, Maria Theresa ordered many more performances.
 In fact, the Turk, as it was nicknamed for its Turkish clothing, toured the world for the next 80 years, defeating the world's top chess players plus luminaries such as Napoleon Bonaparte and Benjamin Franklin, without anyone ever discovering its secrets.
 Although many skeptics published fine articles purporting that the Turk actually contained a child, dwarf, or legless adult chess player, or that it must have been secretly controlled by its exhibitor, the workings of the Turk remained one of history's best kept secrets.

 But all secrets are fleeting, and shortly before the Turk's destruction in an 1854 fire, its last owner's son, Silas Mitchell, published the revelation, proving that no skeptic had ever correctly guessed how it worked.
 In fact, no one had even come close.
 Over the years, three authors in particular had put forth the best known hypotheses, and Kempelen had fooled them all.